ouhft/docsy-debug-1874/README.md

 Also, `hugo server` tested to see the output.
 With the exception that the `readfile` shortcode isn't producing output (but if the path is changed, will produce an error!), the rest looks about right.

 ... sixth commit.
 Build successful

+1. Edit `_index.md`, and put the `cascade` frontmatter back in
+2. Run `hugo --cleanDestinationDir --gc --templateMetrics --logLevel debug` and store output into `/build.txt`

+The taxonomy error returns.
+Looks like the `cascade` frontmatter is the trigger condition here.

+... seventh commit.
+Build failed